mattstratton/iac-fundamentals-yaml/lab-1/README.md

 In this case, our resources are going to be Docker containers and images that we build locally using infrastructure as code.
-Our resource provider is Docker, and we're using Python as our _language host_, or the executor that compiles the code we write and interprets it for Pulumi.
+Our resource provider is Docker, and we're using YAML as our _language host_, or the executor that compiles the code we write and interprets it for Pulumi.

 ```text